Bonny Light oil

 Bonny Light oil was found at Oloibiri in the Niger delta region of Nigeria in 1956 for its commercial use.
 Due to its features of generating high profit, it is highly demanded by refiners.
 Bonny light oil has an API of 32.9, classified as light oil.
 It is regarded as more valuable than the other oils with lower API as more high-value products are produced in the refinement.
-However, in Nigeria, problems due to oil spillage caused by vandalism, affects both human and the ecosystem in detrimental ways.
+However, in Nigeria, problems due to oil spillage caused by vandalism affect both humans and the ecosystem in detrimental ways.
 Some experiments on animals and soil are done to figure out those impacts on organisms.

 Background

-Origination
+Origin

-Crude oil is a yellow to black colored liquid that exists by nature without artificial factors, observed in geological rock formations underneath the superficial parts of the earth.
-While the exploration of petroleum began in the late 1930s, the oil for commercial use was found at Oloibiri in the Niger delta region of Nigeria in 1956.
-As oil exploration has been expanding, light and medium oil like bonny light oil are produced.
-Searching and exploitation of oil are done in that area which 90% of crude oil production is related to.
-Bonny light oil has many advantages over sour crudes so that its price is higher.
-Nigeria has become the eleventh largest country that produces crude oil in the world.
-The largest buyer of this oil is India, the biggest influence on oil demand growth In addition to India, USA, Spain, and Netherlands are countries that import Bonny light crude oil.
+Crude oil is a yellow to black coloured liquid that exists by nature without artificial factors, observed in geological rock formations underneath the superficial parts of the earth.
+Systematic exploration for commercial oil began in Nigeria the late 1930s.
+Years later, substantial oil was discovered at Oloibiri in the Niger Delta region in 1956.
+As oil exploration expanded, Bonny Light Crude was produced.
+Bonny Light has many advantages over Sour Crude.
+That makes its price generally higher.
+Nigeria is now the eleventh largest crude oil producer in the world.
+The largest buyer of Nigerian crude is India.
+In addition to India, The United States, China, Spain, Netherlands and The United Kingdom also import Bonny Light Crude periodically.